-Look around you and you will find lots of examples of where the simplicity of Helvetica has been used to facilitate people's lives:
+Look around you and you will find lots of examples of where the simplicity of the Helvetica font has been used to facilitate people's lives:

-Many companies have picked Helvetica for its sleekness and as a way to convey their brand message:
+Many companies have picked the Helvetica font for its sleekness and timelessness, and as a way to convey their brand message:

-Here is a poster from Deviant Art which proves its point:
+Here is a cool poster which totally proves a point: